View Categories

 VST Plugin Node

 The VST Plugin Node loads an external VST plugin to process audio or melody/MIDI, and wraps it within itself.
-You can also create it by dropping a plugin’s DLL file into AudioNodes, which will automatically load the plugin within.
+You can also create it by dropping a plugin’s DLL/VST3/SO file into AudioNodes, which will automatically load the plugin within.

 The VST Plugin Node can be used for whatever the loaded plugin can do.
 For example, if the plugin is an audio effect, it will typically have an audio input and an audio output, which will be represented as a regular audio input and output on the Node.
+For VSTi (VST instruments), it will typically have a MIDI input and an audio output.

 The VST Plugin Node supports GUI-less plugins, by creating sliders on the properties panel automatically for each controllable plugin parameter.